Industry in Croatia: Industry by counties

 The biggest industrial centres in the Republic of Croatia are Zagreb, Rijeka, Split, Osijek and Varaždin.
 The share of industrial production output of Croatian counties ranges from over 20% in the City of Zagreb (followed by approx. 11% in Primorje-Gorski Kotar County, 8% in Zagreb County and Varaždin County) to only 0.5% in Lika-Senj County.

 Countries with biggest share of industry in GDP in 2018 were Međimurje County (43.5%), Varaždin County (41.7%) and Krapina-Zagorje County (41.3%), while county with lowest share of industry was Dubrovnik-Neretva County (5.2%).

 Croatian industry's share of 21.2% of the country's 2015 GDP makes it the second largest sector of the economy after services.
 Its expected growth is based on larger consumption and foreign investments.
 Some of the significant investment projects into the energy and environmental protection sector have already been finalized lately.

-Industry production growth 2005-2020
+Industry production growth 2005–2020

 Mines and smelters

 As early as 1914 Tvonica Karbida I Ferolegura Dalmacija owned a ferrochromium smelter in Dugi Rat.

-The Boris Kidric aluminum smelter at Sibenik was completely destroyed as a result of the war for independence that erupted in 1991.
+The Boris Kidric aluminum smelter at Šibenik was completely destroyed as a result of the war for independence that erupted in 1991.